OpenMS/pyopenms-docs/docs/source/charge_isotope_deconvolution.rst

 Charge and Isotope Deconvolution
 ================================

-A single :term:`mass spectrum` contains measurements of one or more analytes and the m/z values recorded for these analytes.
+A single mass spectrum contains measurements of one or more analytes and the m/z values recorded for these analytes.
 Most analytes produce multiple signals in the mass spectrometer, due to the natural abundance of carbon :math:`13` (naturally occurring at ca. :math:`1%` frequency) and the large amount of carbon atoms in most